 An assessment in architecture could include a 3D modeling simulation to demonstrate the individual’s ability, increasing engagement with the evaluation.
 And where the candidates have different ability levels, performance-based testing could also gauge competency on a specific platform being assessed, making the experience more friendly.

-Whether remote or in-person, your candidates’ testing experiences can be improved by simply anticipating their needs and giving them a seamless end-to-end experience.
-By working with a partner like Prometric you can be a step ahead of your competition, by providing your candidates with a smooth end-to-end exam proctoring experience.
+Whether remote or in-person, your candidates’ testing experiences can be improved by anticipating their needs and giving them a seamless end-to-end experience.
+By working with a partner like Prometric, you can be a step ahead of the competition, and provide your test-takers with a candidate-focused testing experience that ensures the security and scalability of your program.